Page views 73966

 Everyone, he suggests, is pretty much deranged and ridiculous: here’s a man throwing his money into the river; there’s a soldier squatting on the fire and burning his trousers; someone is intently bashing his head against a brick wall, someone else is biting a pillar.
 Importantly, the painting is not an attack on just a few unusually awful people: it’s a picture of parts of all of us.

-The way to greater confidence isn’t to reassure ourselves of our own dignity; it’s to grow at peace with the inevitable nature of ridiculousness.
+We come away from Bruegel’s and Erasmus’s work with a sense that the way to greater confidence isn’t to reassure ourselves of our own dignity; it’s to grow at peace with the inevitable nature of ridiculousness.
 We are idiots now, we have been idiots in the past, and we will be idiots again in the future – and that is OK.
 There aren’t any other available options for human beings.

-Once we learn to see ourselves as already, and by nature, foolish, it really doesn’t matter so much if we do one more thing that might look a bit stupid.
+But once we learn to see ourselves as already, and by nature, foolish, it really doesn’t matter so much if we do one more thing that might look a bit stupid.
 The person we try to kiss could indeed think us ridiculous.
 The individual we asked directions from in a foreign city might regard us with contempt.
 But if these people did so, it wouldn’t be news; they would only be confirming what we had already gracefully accepted in our hearts long ago: that we, like them – and every other person on the earth – was a nitwit.
 The risk of trying and failing would have its sting substantially removed.
 The fear of humiliation would no longer stalk us in the shadows of our minds.
 We would grow free to give things a go by accepting that failure was the acceptable norm.
 And every so often, amidst the endless disasters we’d have factored in from the outset, it would work: we’d get a kiss, we’d make a friend, we’d get a raise.

 The road to greater confidence begins with a ritual of telling oneself solemnly every morning, before heading out for the day, that one is a muttonhead, a cretin, a dumbbell and an imbecile.
 One or two more acts of folly should, thereafter, not matter very much at all.